-- Vortex Lattice Method (VLM) and Surface Panel Method - Technology comes of age in the 1980s-Today's workhorse for early stages of design - o Range of applicability limited to purely subsonic or supersonic attached flows - 1960s: Supersonic Aircraft Design Needs motivated development and demonstration of "Computer-aided Aerodynamics" and its usefulness - Harris Wave Drag analysis, and aerodynamic design process integration - 1960s: Transonic Aircraft Design Needs-LPMs woefully inadequate - EFD enables peaky airfoils; Area Rule and Supercritical airfoils - 1970s: Birth of Nonlinear Potential Methods (NPMs) - Transonic Small Disturbance (TSD) and Full Potential Equation (FPE) Methods - "Supersonic zone and shock waves appear naturally in the course of the solution."
+- Vortex Lattice Method (VLM) and Surface Panel Method: 1950s - Technology comes of age in 1980s-Today's workhorse for early stages of design - Range of applicability limited to purely subsonic or supersonic attached flows - "Computer-aided Aerodynamics" Demonstrated Its Usefulness for Meeting Supersonic Aircraft Design Needs: 1960s - Harris Wave Drag analysis, and and aerodynamic design process integration - Meeting Transonic Aircraft Design Needs in 1960s--LPMs woefully inadequate - EFD enables peaky airfoils; Area Rule and Supercritical airfoils - Nonlinear Potential Methods (NPMs) - Transonic Small Disturbance (TSD) and Full Potential Equation (FPE) Methods: 1970s - o "Supersonic zone and shock waves appear naturally in the course of the solution."

-- 1970s: Implications of Neglecting Viscosity in LPMs & NPMs Addressed - Simulation of viscous effects - ✓ Inviscid Potential Flow methods: Viscous-Inviscid Interaction - Direct addition of boundary-layer displacement thickness - Transpiration boundary condition - ✓ RANS methods - Active area of research-algorithm development and mostly 2-D applications - "...youthful stage of development" - Phenomenal advancements in digital computers - √ 10x the speed every 5 years at only 2X the cost! - Mid-1970s: "Adolescent Years with Irrational Exuberance" for CFD - "To displace wind tunnels as the principal source of flow simulations for aircraft design... the required computer capability would be available in the mid-1980s." "...within a decade computers should begin to supplant wind tunnels in the aerodynamic design and testing..." - Late 1970s: Author got great opportunities to work with CFD pioneers who were excellent mentors; and then joined the ranks of budding "CFDers" - 1979: My 'First Day on the Job' at Lockheed - Computational analysis and design of configurations in transonic flows - "It's about serving the most pressing need of your employer, not about what one might or might not want to do" - o "Your ability to learn, and not just what you know, is a key differentiator" - CFD Outlook at the End of the Seventies - Full aircraft steady simulation in one hour in the 1990s using LES and 1978 algorithms!
+• 1970s: Implications of Neglecting Viscosity in LPMs & NPMs Addressed

+- Simulation of viscous effects - Inviscid Potential Flow methods: Viscous-Inviscid Interaction - Direct addition of boundary-layer displacement thickness - Transpiration boundary condition - RANS methods - Active area of research-algorithm development and mostly 2-D applications - "...youthful stage of development" - o Phenomenal advancements in digital computers - 10x the speed every 5 years at only 2X the cost!

+• Mid-1970s: "Adolescent Years with Irrational Exuberance" for CFD

+- "To displace wind tunnels as the principal source of flow simulations for aircraft design... the required computer capability would be available in the mid-1980s." "...within a decade computers should begin to supplant wind tunnels in the aerodynamic design and testing..." - Late 1970s: Author got great opportunities to work with CFD pioneers who were excellent mentors; and then joined the ranks of budding "CFDers" - 1979: My 'First Day on the Job' at Lockheed - Computational analysis and design of configurations in transonic flows - "It's about serving the most pressing need of your employer, not about what one might or might not want to do" - o "Your ability to learn, and not just what you know, is a key differentiator" - CFD Outlook at the End of the Seventies - Full aircraft steady simulation in one hour in the 1990s using LES and 1978 algorithms!